dsyer/spring-oauth2-integration-tests/jdbc/README.md

-This project shows what you can do with the minimum configuration to set up an Authorization Server and Resource Server.
+This project shows what you can do with the minimum configuration to set up an Authorization Server and Resource Server with JDBC backends.

-For the Authorization Server you need to `@EnableAuthorizationServer` and also configure at least one client registration (`OAuth2ClientDetails`).
-You can see this is the bulk of `Application.java`.
+The Authorization Server has JDBC backends for tokens (`TokenStore`), authorization codes (`AuthorizationCodeStore`) and user accounts (`UserDetailsManager`).
+Even with these services, a horizontally scaled Authorization Server needs to be fronted by a load balancer with sticky sessions (or else a Spring `SessionAttributeStore` should be provided in addition to wht you see here), if the stateful grant types are used (authorization code or implicit).

-An `AuthenticationManager` is created by Spring Boot (it has a single user, named "user", with password "password", per `application.yml`).
+An `AuthenticationManager` is created (it has a single user, named "user", with password "password", per `application.yml`).
 It is needed in the Authorization Server to provide authentication for the Resource Owner Password grant type.

-For the Resource Server all that is needed is the `@EnableResourceServer` annotation.
-By default it protects all resources that are not explicitly ignored and not exposed by the `AuthorizationEndpoint` (if there is an Authorization Server in the same application).
+The Resource Server shares the `TokenStore` with the AUthorization Server, but it doesn't need to know about the other services.